 Book an amazing Romania Dracula tour now!
 Choose the complete 7-days vampire itinerary and discover the best places related to Vlad the Impaler.
 This tour runs weekly between May and October.
 Besides the unforgettable landscapes and the impressive highlights, you will also attend special events such as our Ritual of Killing of the Living Dead*, performed as seen on Travel Channel.

 In addition to the regular edition of this Romania Dracula tour, we also organize a special edition in July.
-This itinerary includes a Royal Dinner at Bran Castle and a Masquerade Party.
+This itinerary includes a Royal Dinner at Bran Castle.
 Last but not least, for the complete Transylvanian experience, we recommend our 7-Days Halloween Tour including 3 amazing parties!